open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/01_operator_guide.md

 When using an external authorization server, the internal client and grant management are deactivated.
 The according provisioning interfaces will not be available and the "External Apps" section within the App Suite settings page will not show up.
 The whole client and grant management will be off-loaded to the external identity management system.

 You need to deactivate the internal authorization server, by setting [com.openexchange.oauth.provider.isAuthorizationServer](/components/middleware/config{{ site.baseurl }}/index.html#com.openexchange.oauth.provider.isAuthorizationServer) in `/opt/open-xchange/etc/oauth-provider.properties` to `false`.
 Additionally you need to provide an implementation of `com.openexchange.oauth.provider.authorizationserver.spi.OAuthAuthorizationService` as OSGi service.
 Its purpose is to validate the access tokens of incoming requests and to identify the according OX user.
 The service provider interface is contained in bundle `com.openexchange.oauth.provider`.

+With OX App Suite v7.10.5 `com.openexchange.oauth.provider.isAuthorizationServer` was transferred to `com.openexchange.oauth.provider.mode`.
+To deactivate the internal authorization server, which is activated using the value `auth_server`, the value must be set to one of the offered implementations of the `com.openexchange.oauth.provider.authorizationserver.spi.OAuthAuthorizationService`.
+Here `expect_jwt` or `token_introspection` are available.

 ## Example